 NICK HALL is a comedian, actor and writer.
 He has written and performed for BBC2, BBC3, and BBC Radio 4.

-Nick also regularly performs stand-up and improvised comedy.
-Nick is a member of The Committee, London's hottest improvised comedy group.
+Nick performs with The Committee improvised comedy group.
 The Committee create hilarious, fast-paced improvised comedy, all of it made up on the spot by performers as seen on BBC One, Channel 4 and Radio 4.
-Check them out at gigs across the UK and around the world.

 "Brilliant" The Times

 “Crackingly original” ★★★★ The List

 "Side splittingly funny" ★★★★★ ThreeWeeks

 Award winner for ‘Best Comedy’ at the Top Shorts Online Film Festival